Title

 If approved by the Board, the revised fees will become effective 60 days following the Board's adoption of the resolution.
 The County Planning and Building Department currently calculates and collects the fee and will continue to do so as provided in the collection and indemnity agreement approved by the Board of Supervisors on December 19, 2017 (Legistar file 17-1355).

-The County has entered into an agreement with the District, whereby the district agrees to "hold County harmless and defend County and its employees, officers, and agents from any claim, liability, or action" resulting from the County’s calculation, imposition, and collection of impact fees on the District’s behalf.
+The County has entered into an agreement with EDHCSD, whereby the district agrees to "hold County harmless and defend County and its employees, officers, and agents from any claim, liability, or action" resulting from the County’s calculation, imposition, and collection of impact fees on the District’s behalf.

 ALTERNATIVES

-The Board could choose not to adopt the resolution, and the existing fees would continue in effect.
+If the Board does not adopt the resolution, the existing fees would continue in effect.

 PRIOR BOARD ACTION